Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Results

-The \class{k}-feature is particularly challenging to observe as it falls into the transition of visible and near-infrared spectra, which are acquired using different instruments.
-Merging the spectral parts is a non-trivial and several subjective decisions have to be made, as outlined in \citet{SpectroscopyOfClark2009}.
+The \class{k}-feature is particularly challenging to observe as it falls in the transition of visible and near-infrared spectra, which are acquired using different instruments.
+Merging the spectral parts is non-trivial and several subjective decisions have to be made, as outlined in \citet{SpectroscopyOfClark2009}.
 The unknown offsets between visible and near-infrared can give rise to an artificial feature when joining the observations.
-In case of the \class{e}-feature, \citet{PhaseIiOfTheBusS2002} point out a systematic feature between \SI{0.515}{\micro\meter} and \SI{0.535}{\micro\meter} in the SMASS spectra, which are frequently used to compliment acquired NIR-only spectra.
-Hence, we emphasize here that the \class{e}-feature should only be considered to be present if its band center well below this wavelength range.
+In the case of the \class{e}-feature, \citet{PhaseIiOfTheBusS2002} point out a systematic feature between \SI{0.515}{\micro\meter} and \SI{0.535}{\micro\meter} in the SMASS spectra, which are frequently used to complement acquired NIR-only spectra.
+Hence, we note here that the \class{e}-feature should only be considered present if its band centre is well below this wavelength range.

-\subsubsection{Class Per Asteroid}
+\subsubsection{Class per asteroid}

-\num{\NMultipleSamples} of the \num{\NAsteroids} asteroids in the input data have more than one sample in the input data.
+A total of \num{\NMultipleSamples} of \num{\NAsteroids} asteroids in the input data have more than one sample in the input data.
 These observations may or may not have been assigned to the same class, opening the possibility that asteroids have different classes assigned.
 We resolve these ambiguities by computing the sum of the class probabilities across all observations of the asteroid, weighted by the fraction of observed data dimensions.
 Observations with albedo values received an additional weight corresponding to 25 data dimensions, meaning that a visible-only spectrum including albedo has approximately as much weight as a VisNIR spectrum without albedo.
-If either of the \class{e}-, \class{h}-, or \class{k}-feature is detected in any of the observations, the final class of the asteroid carries the respective suffix letter.
+If one of the \class{e}-, \class{h}-, or \class{k}-features is detected in any of the observations, the final class of the asteroid carries the respective suffix letter.